Kermalis/SudokuSolver/README.md

 ![Success](Showcase/Success.gif)

-It is designed with speed in mind, but there are still many improvements to be had.
+It is designed with speed in mind, but there are still many improvements to be had (span etc).
-The program has been updated to .NET 7.0, but I'm not actively working on the program.
+The program has been updated to .NET 8.0, but I'm not actively working on the program.
 The goal was to write each technique before optimizing further.

 The form draws the puzzle and its changes.